dotnet/coreclr/Documentation/workflow/OfficalAndDailyBuilds.md

 ```

 * The major version number represents a compatibility band.
 If the next release of the package is not
-  backwardly compatible (most apps that run on version N-1 will run on version N) then this number is increased.
+  backward compatible (most apps that run on version N-1 will run on version N) then this number is increased.
   This number is not likely to change (we care about compatibility alot)

 * The minor number is increased every time interesting new features are added (not just minor bug fixes).